 This pre-employment test includes 98 questions that are divided over a series of sections, including two personality questionnaires, a cognitive assessment, and a full-on personality test.
 There is no time limit to complete the exam, but the average testing time is around one hour.

 Since your score is determined by the answers given, it is vital that you do not skip any questions.

-The Personality Questionnaires will provide you with theoretical situations or personality traits and you simply choose whether you relate to the item or not.
-The personality assessment is a little more in-depth and lays out intricate scenarios with a multitude of hypothetical responses from which you must choose how you would most likely react.
+The Personality Questionnaires will provide you with theoretical situations or personality traits, and you simply choose whether you relate to the item or not.
+The personality assessment is a little more in-depth.
+It lays out intricate scenarios with a multitude of hypothetical responses from which you must choose how you would most likely react.

-The cognitive assessment will utilize patterns, number series, and visual puzzles to assess your ability to problem solve and use logic.
-This is considered the most difficult section for some test-takers, so be sure to properly prepare.
+The cognitive assessment will utilize patterns, number series, and visual puzzles to assess your ability to problem-solve and use logic.
+This is considered the most difficult section for some test-takers, so be sure to prepare properly.